Sim-to-Sim Policy Transfer#

 In the future, we plan to solve this using robot schema that standardizes joint and link ordering across different backends.

 Currently, we solve this by remapping observations and actions using joint mappings defined in YAML files.
-These files specify joint names in both PhysX order (source) and Newton order (target).
-During policy execution, we use this mapping to reorder observations and actions so they work correctly with Newton.
+These files specify joint names in both source and target backend orders.
+During policy execution, we use this mapping to reorder observations and actions so they work correctly with the target backend.

 What you need#

-• A policy checkpoint trained with PhysX (RSL-RL).
+• A policy checkpoint trained with either PhysX or Newton (RSL-RL).

-• A joint mapping YAML for your robot under scripts/newton_sim2sim/mappings/.
+• A joint mapping YAML for your robot under scripts/sim2sim_transfer/config/.

 To add a new robot, create a YAML file with two lists where each joint name appears exactly once in both: